MikkelBV/P3/README.md

     RunningSpeedCalulator video("somevideo.mp4");
     double speed = video.process();

-The double _speed_ now holds the speed in centimeters/second.
+The variables _speed_ now holds the speed in centimeters/second.

 # Installation
 If you just want to try the software, skip the C++ section.